Tone-Deaf: Plot

 Harvey follows Olive to The Cowboy Palace Saloon where she meets her Tinder date James.
 A news bulletin on TV reports on a missing woman.
 Harvey sees James secretly drug Olive's rum and Coke, but Olive doesn't drink it.
 Olive instead invites James to join her at the house for dinner later.
 Harvey follows James back to his nearby motel room.
 Harvey murders James with a hammer.
 Harvey finds a captive woman in James’ closet and kills her too.
 Olive buys LSD from the attendant at a makeshift car wash.
 While tripping back at the house, Olive sees visions of various ex-boyfriends before her father finally appears to her.
 Michael talks about Crystal and his depression before urging his daughter to choose better boyfriends and get rid of his ashes.
 Michael adds that Olive is great at playing piano.
 York calls to tell Olive that he made a mistake and wants her back.
 Olive hangs up on him.

 Harvey murders a homeless man on his way to the house.
 Harvey cuts the house's power, crushes Olive's glasses, and lays boards spiked with nails on the staircase.
-Harvey wakes Olivia by loudly playing the radio.
+Harvey wakes Olive by loudly playing the radio.
 Frightened, Olive texts her mother for help before her phone goes dead.
 Seeing an opportunity to make things right with Olive, Crystal drives to the house with Uriah.
 Their car gets a flat tire on the way, but David stops to help them fix it.
 Olive arms herself with the letter opener Edith used to commit suicide.
 The spider bites Olive when she tries putting in her contacts.
 Harvey calls Olive downstairs.
 Unable to see, Olive steps on one of the nails.
 Olive stabs Harvey with the letter opener when he attacks.
 Olive tries to hide, but Harvey crushes her foot and knocks her unconscious.

 Olive recovers to find that Harvey dressed her in Edith's clothes and seated her at the piano.
 Harvey forces Olive to play like his wife used to do.
 Harvey hears Edith's voice and sees a vision of Edith as a ghoul.
 Harvey smashes the piano with a tomahawk when he realizes Olive is tone deaf, which Olive never knew.
 Crystal and Uriah arrive at the house.
 Harvey kills Uriah.
 Crystal shoots Harvey to the ground, although she accidentally shoots her daughter too.
 Olive kills Harvey by stabbing him with the letter opener.
 Crystal tells Olive that she is terrible at playing piano and now realizes it was wrong to falsely encourage her.
 Olive curses baby boomers and calls 911 for an ambulance.
 David later surveys the crime scene with his boyfriend.
 Olive and Crystal try scattering Michael's ashes using a toy rocket that falls limply to the ground.
 The women walk away confident that Michael would have appreciated the effort anyway.